5 Inference for simple linear regression

 We use a predetermined decision-making threshold called an α-level to determine if a p-value is sufficiently small enough to reject the null hypothesis.

 A commonly used threshold is α=0.05.
-If stronger evidence is required to reject the null hypothesis , then a lower threshold α<0.05 can be used to make a conclusion.
-If such strong evidence is not required (this may be the case of analyses with very small sample sizes), then a threshold α>0.05 can be used.
-It is general convention to use a threshold 0.1 or less, so any p-value 0.1 is considered large enough to draw the conclusion to fail to reject the null hypothesis.
+If stronger evidence is required to reject the null hypothesis, then a lower threshold can be used to make a conclusion.
+If such strong evidence is not required (this may be the case in analyses with very small sample sizes), then a threshold can be used.
+It is general convention to use a threshold 0.1 or less, so any p-value 0.1 is considered large enough to fail to reject the null hypothesis.

 shows how Type I and Type II errors correspond to the (unknown) truth and the conclusion drawn from the hypothesis test.